nVotesOrg/nMix/README.md

 #### Acknowledgements

 We'd like to thank
-* Rolf Haenni and his [team](https://e-voting.bfh.ch/) for the univote and unicrypt projects on which nMix is largely based.
+* Rolf Haenni and his [team](https://e-voting.bfh.ch/) for the unicrypt and univote projects.
 * [Douglas Wikstrom](http://www.csc.kth.se/~dog/) for his thoughtful advice and discussions.

 #### Licensing